sidney-eliot/3d-artists-handbook/src/content/presentation/blender-to-unreal-pipeline.md

     If the source is the UE5 skeleton, everything will match up.
 Even though they have the same skeleton, the animations will still need to be retargeted.

-7. Optionally correct the rest pose now as explained [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/Blender-to-Unreal-Pipeline#correct-pose-for-animation-retargeting), if it isn't already correct
+7. Optionally correct the rest pose now as explained [[blender-to-unreal-pipeline]], if it isn't already correct

 8. Finally, when happy with the result, export the animations.
 The Export button is at the top of the `Asset Browser` tab, select all the animations you want to export and click the button